metainf/truncationProject/README.txt

 ====================
 I Want to Help!
 ====================

-EDIT: A redone/improved version is in the works!
-It should be done sometime in Spring 2015.
-This readme will be updated with a link when it is released.

 This project is no longer being worked on by the original developers, but some major issues remain.
 If you are